Quantum++: A modern C++ quantum computing library: Introduction

-Although there are many available quantum computing libraries/simulators written in various programming languages, see \cite{QCsims} for a comprehensive list, I hope what makes \href{http://vsoftco.github.io/qpp}{Quantum++} different is the ease of use, portability and high performance.
+Although there are many available quantum computing libraries/simulators written in various programming languages, see~\cite{QCsims} for a comprehensive list, what makes \href{https://github.com/vsoftco/qpp}{Quantum++} different is the ease of use, portability and high performance.
 The library is not restricted to specific quantum information tasks, but it is intended to be multi-purpose and capable of simulating arbitrary quantum processes.
-I have chosen the C++ programming language (standard C++11) in implementing the library as it is by now a mature standard, fully (or almost fully) implemented by most important compilers, and highly portable.
+We have chosen the C++ programming language (standard C++11) in implementing the library as it is by now a mature standard, fully (or almost fully) implemented by the most common compilers, and highly portable.

+Other unique features of \href{https://github.com/vsoftco/qpp}{Quantum++} include the ability of simulating classical reversible networks up to billions of bits (this feature may be useful in testing quantum circuits composed solely of Toffoli gates, such as certain arithmetic circuits in e.g.~\cite{1706.06752}), strong multi-threading abilities, as well as built-in support for higher dimensional systems (qudits) that allows treating qubits and qudits on the same footing.

-In the reminder of this manuscript I describe the main features of the library, ``in a nutshell" fashion, via a series of simple examples.
-I assume that the reader is familiar with the basic concepts of quantum mechanics/quantum information, as I do not provide any introduction to this field.
+In the reminder of this manuscript we describe the main features of the library, ``in a nutshell" fashion, via a series of simple examples.
+We assume that the reader is familiar with the basic concepts of quantum mechanics/quantum information.
 For a comprehensive introduction to the latter see e.g. \cite{NielsenChuang:QuantumComputation}.
 This document is not intended to be a comprehensive documentation, but only a brief introduction to the library and its main features.
-For a detailed reference see the official manual available as a \verb!.pdf! file in \verb!./doc/refman.pdf!.
-For detailed installation instructions as well as for additional information regarding the library see the main repository page at \url{http://vsoftco.github.io/qpp}.
-If you are interesting in contributing, or for any comments or suggestions, please email me at \href{mailto:vgheorgh@gmail.com}{vgheorgh@gmail.com}.
+For a detailed reference see the manual available as a \verb!.pdf! file in \verb!./doc/refman.pdf!.
+For detailed installation instructions as well as for additional information regarding the library see the Wiki page at~\url{https://github.com/vsoftco/qpp/wiki}.
+If you are interesting in contributing, or for any comments or suggestions, please contact me.